dg/ftp-deployment/readme.md

 and deleted files are deleted from server (if it is not forbidden by the `allowDelete` directive).

 Uploaded files can be processed by a preprocessor.
-These rules are predefined: `.css` files are compressed using the Clean-CSS (via Node.js tool) and `.js` are minified by Google Closure Compiler (via Java tool).
+These rules are predefined: `.css` files are compressed using the clean-css and `.js` are minified by UglifyJS or UglifyES (both via Node.js tool).

 There is also a rule for expanding [mod_include](http://httpd.apache.org/docs/current/mod/mod_include.html) Apache directives.
 For example, you can create a file `combined.js`: